 That’s me on the corner at GLOC17 🙂 – photo courtesy of my friend Joel Kallman –

-If you simply can’t wait to contact us about forms, I certainly encourage you to do so.
+Naturally, if you simply can’t wait to contact us about forms, I certainly encourage you to do so.
 We’d love to help.